ElCap Documentation

 ✋ Fix the above issues and try again

-Last, but not least, Windows and Linux users will need to set up the drivers or rules for JLink.
-You can do that by running elcap doctor --setup-jlink
+Windows and Linux users will need to set up the drivers or rules for device connectivity.
+You can do that by running elcap device setup and following the instructions.

 Windows Example

-$ elcap doctor --setup-jlink
+$ elcap device setup

-J-Link USB drivers are needed for device communication.
+USB drivers are needed for device communication.

 Choose how you'd like to proceed: